 Through the performance practice Rummaging, I use found objects to explore ideas relating to viscerality in performance, and the relationship of humans to the things we surround ourselves with.

 I have performed with a diverse range of musicians.
-I was an early member of the Dirty Electronics Ensemble, and had a longstanding duo with Henry Collins, with whom I developed the performance practice Rummaging.
+I was an early member of the Dirty Electronics Ensemble, and had a longstanding duo with Henry Collins, with whom I developed the performance practice rummaging.

 Outside of my own creative projects I have worked as a programmer and engineer, designing and building software and hardware solutions for art installations and performers.
 Notable projects include working with arts collective greyworld and as creative director for Lou Barnell's MELTA.